Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Contraction property of WP geodesic segments

-\begin{remark} The upper bound for the sectional curvatures follows from the fact that the Weil-Petersson metric is defined on the moduli space and the thick part of the moduli space is compact. \end{remark}
+But this contradicts the assumption that (\ref{eq : curv zeta J at sn}) holds. \begin{remark} The upper bound for the sectional curvatures in the thick part of the moduli space follows from the fact that the Weil-Petersson metric is defined on the moduli space and the thick part of the moduli space is compact. \end{remark}